More Fuel Troubles

 virtual standstill.

-Cars, buses and trams flowed freely around Brussels, easing
+Cars, buses and trams flowed freely around

 commuters’ frustrations after five days of virtual paralysis.